CDCgov/ONT-Seq-analysis/README.md

 and [Code of Conduct](code-of-conduct.md).
 For more information about CDC's privacy policy, please visit [http://www.cdc.gov/other/privacy.html](https://www.cdc.gov/other/privacy.html).

-Full disclaimer can be found at the end of this markdown file.
+Full disclaimer can be found at the end of this file.

 [![Nextflow](https://img.shields.io/badge/nextflow%20DSL2-%E2%89%A523.04.0-23aa62.svg)](https://www.nextflow.io/)